13 min read

 Real-World Trade-off Stories

-Situation: Early browsers used single-process, multi-threaded architecture.
-One bad tab could crash the entire browser.
+Situation: Early browsers (like Internet Explorer) used single-process, multi-threaded architecture.
+One bad tab could crash the entire browser—I remember losing all my tabs when one website crashed.
+Chrome needed a better security model.

 Trade-offs accepted: